It’s been a few months since my trip to Jordan, but I left the best for the last – practical tips to plan your own trip.

 The sights and experiences are stretched across the country so one of the things you will need to think about is where will you base yourself.
-Cheapest accommodation I’ve seen is in the capital city, Amman, but it’s also by far the most inconvenient option.
+The cheapest accommodation I’ve seen is in the capital city, Amman, but it’s also by far the most inconvenient option.
 The drive from Amman to Wadi Rum for example will take you in excess of 3 hours and you will spend most of the day in the car, commuting back and forth.

 Hotels in Amman

 I haven’t really looked into accommodation options in Amman as that was not part of my trip this time.
 If you want to do the trip on a budget, it’s a good place to base yourself and then hire a driver to visit all the sights on a day trip basis.
-Some of the hotels with best reviews in Amman, in order of stars and prices, starting from most expensive to budget options:
+Some of the hotels with the best reviews in Amman, in order of stars and prices, starting from most expensive to budget options:

 Fairmont Amman *****

 Arabian Suites (apartments)